vippsas/vipps-login-api/vipps-login-api-faq.md

 ## How can I log a user out?

-_Vipps Login_ does not support merchant-initiated log-out in the browser. as this would effectively log the user out of Vipps Login (meaning that the user will no longer be remembered in the browser across sites that use Vipps Login).
+_Vipps Login_ does not support merchant-initiated log-out in the browser, as this would effectively log the user out of Vipps (meaning that the user will no longer be remembered in the browser across sites that use Vipps Login).
 You are of course free to log the user out of your service (by disabling your own session).